diodonfrost/ansible-role-terraform/README.md

 The preferred way of locally testing the role is to use Docker.
 You will have to install Docker on your system.

-You can also use terraform and Virtualbox with terraform to run tests locally.
+You can also use Virtualbox with kitchen-vagrant to run tests locally.
 You will have to install Virtualbox and terraform on your system.
 For all our tests we use test-kitchen.

 Next install test-kitchen: